lyfeyaj/railscasts-subscriber/README.md

-railscasts download              # Download all the episodes railscasts list                  # List all the available episodes railscasts info                  # Information about railscasts railscasts -h/--help/help        # Output the help doc railscasts -v/--version/version  # Output the version info
+railscasts download              # Download all the episodes railscasts list                  # List all the available episodes railscasts info                  # Information about railscasts railscasts links                 # List all the railscasts download links railscasts -h/--help/help        # Output the help doc railscasts -v/--version/version  # Output the version info
 ```